 Are you fond of art and want to use your creative expression as a tool to bring positive changes in people's lives?
-Then, a career as an Art Therapist might be best suited for you.
+Then, a career as an Art Therapist might best suit you.

 Art therapists design personalised healing programs for people who face emotional or mental challenges.
-They help patients explore their feelings, feel achieved, lower stress, and enhance a general sense of well-being.
+They help patients explore their feelings, feel achieved, lower stress, and enhance their well-being.

-You must be a registered Art Therapist to practice Art Therapy in Australia.
 To become an Art Therapist, complete a master's degree in Art Therapy, counselling, psychology, or social work and gain supervised work experience.
-Register with the Australian, New Zealand, and Asian Creative Arts Therapies Association to gain a license to offer professional Art Therapy services.
+Register with the Australian, New Zealand, and Asian Creative Arts Therapies Association to acquire a license to offer professional Art Therapy services.

-This blog explains the qualifications and skills you need to become a certified art therapist, responsibilities, earning potential, job prospects, and the steps to launch a career in Art Therapy.
+This blog explains the qualifications and skills you need to become a certified art therapist, including responsibilities, online art therapy courses, earning potential, salary, job prospects and the steps to launch a career in Art Therapy.

 1. What Is Arts Therapy?